sundayluckyenyinna/quickdial/Readme.markdown

 ## Ussd Architecture
 <p align="justify">
-In every Ussd application, there is primary three (4) parties involved.
+In every Ussd application, there are primarily four (4) parties involved.
 These individual component parties completes the entire lifecycle for every USSD request made by the user via their mobile devices.
 </p>

 The diagram below shows the summary and flow of connection and call between the individual components.

+A quick summary of the above schematic is outlined below:

+- **User device**: The user device is any mobile phone or any device whatsoever capable of displaying the ussd message prompted by the Network provider.

+- **Network provider**: The network provider has the closest proximity to the user.
+It is the network provider that displays the actual message to the user.
+The identity of the network provider is captured by the Ussd providers.

+- **Ussd Provider**: The ussd provider interface between the network provider and the developer's ussd application.
+The ussd provider make calls to the ussd application by some agreed API contract and propagates the result of the API call to the user (via the network provider).

+- **Ussd application**: This is the application service that must be developed by the developer to interface with the ussd provider. **_The developer develops the ussd application for the ussd providers_**.
+The ussd application can consist of the following:

+    - UssdController: The entry point of the Ussd API contract between application and ussd provider.

+    - UssdService: The service layer of the ussd application.
+The **QuickDialPayload** should be properly built at this layer and the **QuickDialUssdExecutor** should be invoked here calling the '**submit(QuickDialPayload payload)**' method.

+    - MenuHandler: The menu handlers are series of classes annotated with the **@UssdMenuHandler** annotation and defines mapping for the ussd session for the user journey.
+Here, each ussd action is mapped to an invocable method decorated with the **@UssdSubmenuHandler** annotation.

 ## Autoconfiguration
 <p align="justify">